Can rash of empty school threats be addressed?

 BATON ROUGE - Monday morning, law enforcement from across the capital area swarmed Brusly High School after a bomb threat was called into 911.

-Students were evacuated to the field, and then sent home despite being cleared of any danger.
+Students were evacuated to the field and then sent home despite being cleared of any danger.

-Livonia High School received a similar empty threat about an hour later, but did not cancel classes.
+Livonia High School received a similar empty threat about an hour later but did not cancel classes.

 It comes just days after two brothers in Ascension Parish were arrested for making threats to their respective schools.